logo for nutrition-and-you.com

 Selection and storage

-Turnips are available year around; however they are fresh and abundant from October through March.
-At maturity, they are usually two to three inches in diameter and weigh between 60 to 250 g.
+Fresh turnips can be available year-round.
+However, fresher and sweeter roots flood the stores in abundance from October through March.
+Fully grown tubers measure about two to three inches in diameter and weigh between 60 to 250 g.

-Once at home, remove the top greens as they rob nutrients of the roots.
-The roots can be stored for few weeks at low temperatures (32° to 35° F) and high relative humidity (95 percent or above).
-Use top greens as early as possible as they lose nutrients rather quickly.
+The roots can be stored for a few weeks in cold storage (32°-35° F) and high relative humidity (95 percent or above).
+Use top greens as early as possible since they lose nutrients rather quickly.

 Preparation and serving methods

-Both root and top greens are used for cooking.
-Wash roots in cold running water in order to remove soil and any fungicide residues from the surface.
-Trim the top and bottom ends of the vegetable.
-Peeling may not be necessary if roots are young; however, over matured turnips will have tough skin that should be removed.
+Both root and its top greens can be used in cooking.
+Wash roots in cold running water to remove sand, soil, and any fungicide residues from the surface.
+Trim the top and bottom ends.
+Peeling may not be necessary if roots are young; however, large turnips feature tough skin and require peeling.

 Here are some serving tips:

-• Young turnip roots are favored in raw salads for their sweet taste.
-Complements well with cabbage, carrots, beets etc.
+• Young turnips are one of the favored items in raw salads for their sweet taste, complementing with cabbage, parsnips, carrots, and beets.

-• Its cubes can mix well with other vegetables like kohlrabi, potato, carrots in variety of recipes.
+• Its cubes can mix well with other vegetables like kohlrabi, potato, carrots in the preparation of a variety of stews.

-• Diced roots can be added to poultry, lamb, pork etc.
+• Diced turnips can be added to poultry, lamb, and pork.

-• Add raw baby turnip slices with olives and cherry tomatoes to make delicious appetizer.
+• Add raw baby turnip slices with olives and cherry tomatoes to prepare a delicious appetizer.

 Safety profile

-Turnips and top greens are generally very safe including in pregnant women.
+Turnips and top greens are very safe to eat, including in pregnant women.